XyLe-GBP/ATRACTool-Reloaded/README.md

 ![Downloads](https://img.shields.io/github/downloads/XyLe-GBP/ATRACTool-Reloaded/total.svg)
 [![GitHub (pre-)release](https://img.shields.io/github/release/XyLe-GBP/ATRACTool-Reloaded/all.svg)](https://github.com/XyLe-GBP/ATRACTool-Reloaded/releases)

-Utility tool to convert Sony's ATRAC3/ATRAC3plus/ATRAC9(.AT3/.AT9) to Wave(.WAV) sound.
+Utility tool to convert Sony's ATRAC3/ATRAC3plus/ATRAC9(.AT3/.AT9) to any supported format sound.

-Or convert Wave sound to Sony's ATRAC3/ATRAC3plus/ATRAC9.
+Or convert any supported sound to Sony's ATRAC3/ATRAC3plus/ATRAC9 or Walkman format.

 **This application is a GUI application created with the aim of making the command line tools at3tool.exe and at9tool.exe intuitive to operate.**